systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Docker image details panel](/tutorial-img/03-deploy_containerized_app/docker_image_details_panel.png)

 In the `Selected Assets Panel` (Attributes tab) change the `si/name`  of the Docker `Image` asset to `systeminit/whiskers`.
 Press 'Enter'.
-You'll see the progress bar update, and shortly after that the Qualification icon will turn green, both on the Workspace and in the `Diagram Outline Panel`.
+You'll see the progress bar update, and shortly after that the Qualification icon will turn green, both on the Canvas and in the `Diagram Outline Panel`.

 Notice that, in addition to setting the `si/name` attribute, this action also sets `domain/image` to the same value.
 In System Initiative, Assets can infer configuration - either from their attributes or from relationships they have with other Assets.
 It's a powerful way to easily generate a correct configuration.